HL7/phd/input/pagecontent/ASN1BITsCodeSystem.md

 In version 4 of the IEEE 11073-20601 specification from 2019 the enumeration metric object supports both a Capability-Mask-Simple/Basic and State-flag-Simple/Basic attribute that must be present when an enumeration BITs measurement is reported.
 The Capability-Mask attribute will have a bit set when the corresponding bit in the actual measurement is supported by the device.
 The State-Flag attribute will have a bit set if the corresponding bit is a state.
 If cleared, the corresponding bit is an event.

-However, these attributes are not present in 11073-20601 versions 3 or earlier that are currently used by PHDs.
+However, these attributes are not present in IEEE 11073-20601 versions 3 or earlier that are currently used by PHDs.
 Thus, the uploader will need to obtain this information from the ASN1 mapping tables.

 ## Mder Bit Position
 To generate this code, the uploader needs to understand that Mder Bit position 0 is the ***most*** significant bit of the 16- or 32-bit integer and the Mder Bit position 15 or 31 is the ***least*** significant bit of the 16- or 32-bit integer, respectively.
 The following table shows the Mder bit position and the corresponding integer value representing it when that bit is set.